 Classic French Crème Caramel

-- 1 vanilla pod/bean (or pinch of vanilla powder/1/2 tsp vanilla extract)
+- 1 vanilla pod/bean (or ½ teaspoon vanilla powder/vanilla extract)

 - 3 egg yolks (organic)

 - 70 g (2.5oz/ ⅓ cup) sugar

 - Put the granulated sugar and water in a small saucepan.
 Shake the pan first to half dissolve the sugar in the water.
 Then, over a medium-high heat, leave the caramel to form without stirring.
 This should take about 10 minutes (don't multitask and leave the pan - keep your eye on it).
 It should start to smell like caramel when light brown.
 Swirl it around a bit and wait until the caramel is medium to dark brown (too light and it will just be too sweet; too dark, it will be bitter).